 This more rugged-looking device is one which might stand up to a little more punishment than others on this list.
-It includes a slightly bigger, higher-resolution monitor than most (854 x 480 actual pixels), and a torch for quick external inspections.
+It includes a fairly average monitor, though with 854 x 480 pixels it still beats some of the big brands.
+We like the torch for quick external inspections.

 There are six brightness-adjustable LEDs surrounding the 70-degree angle main camera too, as well as a second lens (with one LED), so rather than fit a mirror attachment you simply flip the camera head to its side-camera mode via the switch not on the display device, but the user-end of the borescope where it attaches to the viewer.

 There is also 32Gb of storage to record onto included, and the display is charged by familiar USB.
-The benefits of recording 1080p video (effectively 2 megapixels) from a 1 megapixel sensor are slightly lost on your humble reviewer, but this is far from the only device to make this faux-pas for, presumably, marketing reasons.
+However, it records 1080p video (effectively 2 megapixels) from a 1 megapixel sensor, so this sounds like resolution upsampling done purely for marketing reasons.(opens in new tab)

 If you’re serious about keeping your guns in excellent condition, the best possible tool is a dedicated borescope, which will allow you to examine the barrel for carbon, copper and powder build-up and other damage.
 This, in turn, lets you better manage your cleaning and potentially save money without taking risks.

-At 26-inches long and, the NTG100H will fit inside any barrel of 0.2 calibre and above.
-To view the barrel wall, you can attach the mirror head; there is a locking collar needed for this which, annoyingly, is easily misplaced (but two spare mirror heads, which seems generous).
+At 26 inches long, the NTG100H will fit inside any barrel of 0.2 calibre and above.
+To view the barrel wall, you can attach the mirror head, but there is a locking collar needed for this which is easily misplaced (though two spare mirror heads are included, which seems generous).

 In terms of viewing, you connect via a cable to a Macbook, Chromebook or Windows PC and use the built-in camera software – this does restrict movement a little, though it is long enough.
 Measurements along the side will help you precisely pinpoint any issues you locate with the probe and there is a white collar you can slide to mark the spot.(opens in new tab)

 Vividia has somewhat cornered the market in turning the corner (sorry), in that – in this price-bracket at least – articulating heads are few and far between.
-Thankfully it has chosen to offer the probe on a semi-flexible arm, as well as the rigid arm of the VA-400 above so you can get the flexible head just about anywhere within reasonable reach.
+Thankfully it has chosen to offer the probe on a semi-flexible arm, so you can get the flexible head just about anywhere within reasonable reach.

 The semi-flex can be bent and then retains its shape – a little like some desk lamps – which is handy for certain tasks, but since it’s a mechanical approach, rather than simply a stiff wire, the practical length is limited.